Updated September 2020

 Unfortunately, nitrogen is a difficult nutrient to measure in a soil test.
 My extension service doesn’t measure it at all in the fall.
 That doesn’t bother me, though, because I know my garden needs nitrogen and I can measure it well enough by watching the leafy growth of my plants.
 (Too much leafy growth and no fruit might indicate too much nitrogen.)

 But if you discover a deficiency in another macronutrient, take steps to amend the soil with sources high in those elements.
 As an organic gardener, you may have to do some research, as most of the recommendations coming from extension services are not organic.
+This blog post about organic fertilizers is a great place to start.

 In my experience, a deficiency of micronutrients is less of a problem in organic gardens amended with compost.